- Research & Reports

 Student Conduct Code

 A Student or Student Organization found to have committed any of the proscribed acts outlined in Oregon State University's Student Conduct Code is subject to sanctions.
 Offenses proscribed by the University include rape, sexual assault, or unwanted contact of any kind, and the threat of such contact; see the Student Conduct Code for additional details.
-The Student Conduct and Community Standards office responds to violations of the Student Conduct Code by an internal university disciplinary process when the alleged perpetrator is a student.
+The Office of Equity and Inclusion responds to violations of the Student Conduct Code involving sexual harassment and/or discriminatory harassment as well as to allegations of unwanted sexual contact of any kind.

 Title IX of the Education Amendments of 1972